bathan1/caprice-lang/docs/blue3.md

 ... where we favor using `None` over an integer max to represent the initial distances, because this is OCaml.

 ### Bellman Ford as a Difference Logic solver
-Bellman Ford is significant to us because it solves our difference formulas.
+Bellman Ford is useful because it solves our difference formulas.
 Recall that a difference literal is in the form:

 ```
 (x - y) <> c